What this is: A handy list of tips that will help you get your corporate filings from near miss to slam dunk.

 Verify Name Availability in Advance and Check Against State Requirements

 State statutes often list which types of indicators (such as corporation or LLC) are allowed and words that cannot be used or require outside approval first, but sometimes it depends on administrative regulations or the judgement of the filing officer, as evidenced by Delaware’s new regulations.
 Every state has its own rules.

 Some states, like Delaware, allow very similar names as long as they can be differentiated on the record.
-Other states, like California, use the ‘deceptively similar’ standard and will reject names if they appear to be too similar to an existing entity name, even if they don’t exactly match the existing entity’s name.
+Other states use the ‘deceptively similar’ standard and will reject names if they appear to be too similar to an existing entity name, even if they don’t exactly match the existing entity’s name.

 Our team provides expert handling and coordination of your merger and conversion filings.
 To learn more, visit our page on Mergers & Conversions.

 Get an Authorized Signer to Sign the Right Way

 Signatures are more complicated than you would think.
 Rules vary from state to state and according to the entity type and the filing being submitted.

 Check the statutes to ensure you have the right company principal signing the form and verify what sort of signature is allowed.
 Most states accept scanned copies, but there are exceptions depending on the filing.
 Electronic ‘DocuSign’ signatures are gaining acceptability but are still not allowed by many jurisdictions.